 • There are compulsory participation requirements that must be met in order to be qualified to do the exam.
-These requirements are described on EASV LMS.
-Failure to meet these requirements without a valid reason (e.g. illness, maternity leave or exceptional circumstances) is considered to indicate a lack of academic activity and can
+These requirements are described on EASV Moodle.
+Failure to meet these requirements without a valid reason (e.g. illness, maternity leave or exceptional circumstances) is considered to

-- The written project, on which the examination and appraisal are based, is to: - Meet all formal requirements, cf. below, and - Be submitted on time, cf. examination schedule available on EASV LMS.
+- The written project, on which the examination and appraisal are based, is to: - Meet all formal requirements, cf. below, and - o Be submitted on time, cf. examination schedule available on EASV Moodle.